gianniprocida/habit_tracking_app/README.md

     <ul>
 <h2>Features</h2>
 <h3>Create new habits</h3>
-We create a new `HabitTracker` instance called `tracker`.
-We pass in the name of the habit,"Study OOP", the start date of the habit period,`2023-04-01`, the end date of the habit period,"2023-04-28", and the frequency,'D'.
+To start tracking habits, you need to create a HabitTracker instance by providing the name of the user.
+Then we pass in the name of the habit,"Study OOP", the start date of the habit period,`2023-04-01`, the end date of the habit period,"2023-04-28", and the frequency,'D'.

 ```
 tracker = HabitTracker("John")
-tracker.addHabit("Brush your teeth","2023-04-01","2023-04-28","D")
 tracker.addHabit("Study OOP","2023-04-01","2023-04-28","D")
 ```